 In these equations, P{i0} and Q{i0} is the nominal power at the rated voltage.
 However, when using this model, P{i0} and Q{i0} are normally taken as the values at initial system operating condition.
-In the proposed DSE, the load value is updated in every iteration.
+In the proposed DSE, the load values are updated within iteration.
 Fig. 1 shows the line model of a radial distribution network connected with load i and j at both end of the line.
-The load values is calculated using equation (10) and (11).
+The load value is calculated using equation (10) and (11).